Coarse-grained dynamics of transiently-bound fast linkers

 2mm \paragraph*{Effective force in the bound state}

 The effective force in the unbound state naturally vanishes.
 Hence we focus on the effective force in the bound state, again obtained via Eq.~\eqref{eq:TableOnForce}

-Again, it makes sense that the coarse-grained force is that associated with 2 springs in series with spring constants $\kl'$ and $\kb$.
+The coarse-grained force is that associated with 2 springs in series with spring constants $\kl'$ and $\kb$.
 However, here it was not obvious \textit{a priori} which of the spring constants for the linker, either $\kl'$ or $\kl$ or a mix of both, should contribute to the force.

 2mm \paragraph*{Effective rates}